-When the case of Chin Poy, charged with the murder of Charles H. Holmes, was called for preliminary hearing being counsel for defense.
-Lindsay S. Rogers, made a motion for a change of venue.
-The action of Atterney Rogers came as a surprise, both to the court and Assistant County Attorney W. T. Gunter, but the motion was not resisted.
-The prisoner was arraigned, however, and entered a plee of not guilty.
-Attorney Rogers then prepared to make his argument for a change of venue, but the court said: "You need not read the law; I know the law and the change will be granted."
+venue.
+The action of Attorney Rogers came as a surprise, both to the court Gunter, but the motion was not resisted.
+The prisoner was arraigned, however, and entered a plea of not gullty.
+Attorney Regers then prepared to make his argument for a change of venue, but the court said: "You need not read the law; I know the law and the change will be granted."

-"That may be true." replied Attorney Rogers, "but I want to be heard just the same."
-Continuing, Mr. Regers said: "Personally I am saitsfied that your honer would give said: "Personally I am satisfied that your honor would give the defendant as fair and impartial a trial as another justice but my client's friends seem to think otherwise."
+the change will be granted."
+"That may be true," replied Attorney Rogers, "but I want to be heard just the same."
+Continuing, Mr. Rogers said: "Personally I am satisfied that your honor would give the defendant as fair and important of the continuing of the contin fair and impartial a trial as another justice, but my client's friends seem to think otherwise."
 The usual affidavit was then presented to the court and the question of which justice the case should be given to was taken up.
-Mr. Rogers suggested that the case be given to Judge Timmony, but Attorney Gunter objected.
-Justice Kroeger was final, ly decided upon and the hearing was set for next Thursday at 10 a, m,
+Mr. Rogers suggested that the case be given to Judge Timmony, but Attorney Gun-ter objected.
+Justice Kroeger was final-ly decided upon and the hearing was set for next Thursday at 10 a, m.